 - Replacing your income and easing the financial burden when you are gone

-- It can assist you in obtaining loans.
-A bank's credit evaluation includes life insurance, which may be required to obtain a loan.
+- It can assist you in getting loans.
+A bank’s credit evaluation includes life insurance, which may be required to obtain a loan.

 - An aspiring entrepreneur can sometimes use the cash value of a policy to get started.